MLphile/gesture_based_youtube_control/README.md

 ## Short repo description
 This repo is about using Machine learning to recognise a set of hand gestures and use those to interact with youtube player.
 The project falls within the area of gesture-based user-interfaces.
 These systems can for example:
-* help people with disabilities to easily interact with a wide range of devices and by this means make them feel more autonomous and indepedent;
+* help people with disabilities to easily interact with a wide range of devices, which increases their autonomy and independency;
 * contribute to reduce the widespread of contagious diseases such as corona through the implementation of contactless devices;
-* improves user-experience, because gesture-based interfaces are most of the time more intuitive and easier to learn.
+* improve user-experience, because gesture-based interfaces are most of the time more intuitive and easier to learn.

 The interactions that were implemented are:
 * simple virtual mouse functionalities (move, left and right click);